Why not become a volunteer? It looks great on your CV, gives you great work experience opportunities, and your expenses are paid for!

 Volunteers have an integral role to play in promoting and contributing to community cohesion.
 Brentwood Borough Council recognises that there can be occasions whereby a volunteer's help can make a significant contribution to the service delivery of the Council.

 If you take up a volunteering role at the Council, you will be working alongside the skills of paid staff and you will not be used to replace staff paid staff.
-The Council's Volunteering Policy ensures that any volunteer is treated fairly and that your rights and responsibilities as a volunteer, and those of the Council, are made clear to you.
+The Council's Volunteer Recruitment Policy and Procedures (downloadable from this page) ensures that any volunteer is treated fairly and that your rights and responsibilities as a volunteer, and those of the Council, are made clear to you.

 What is a Volunteer?